 The potential to help our neighbors in need and our environment by eliminating food waste is enormous.

-Last year, the Community FoodBank of New Jersey rescued nearly 9 million pounds of nutritious food that would otherwise have been wasted from grocers to help feed struggling families.
+Last year, the Community FoodBank of New Jersey rescued more than 9 million pounds of nutritious food that would otherwise have been wasted from grocers to help feed struggling families.

 Our Supermarket Gleaning Program safely recovers food that retailers can’t market because of minor damage or a code date issue, redirecting millions of pounds of fresh, healthy produce, meats, baked goods, and prepared foods to our neighbors in need.
 Our fleet of refrigerated trucks picks up rescued food every day from generous donors across the state.